forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts-2.md

 Get up to 3 Guest users per site on all plans.
 A _Guest_ is a single-site user with limited permissions (similar to an _Editor_).
 People typically use Guest accounts for clients, friends, or outside collaborators who want access to a single site.
 {{% /tip %}}

-## Unlimited Sites

-With GitHub, you can set up unlimited repos and we feel it should be the same for sites in Forestry.
-You can now manage unlimited sites with Forestry on all plans.
-The Personal plan only allows up to 3 Guest users per site, so if you need to manage a larger team, upgrade to the Business plan.

-{{% tip "A CMS for each branch" %}}
-Many of our users set up a separate Forestry CMS for each branch of their site (ex. a _staging_ CMS and a _production_ CMS).
-{{% /tip %}}

 ## A Business Plan for Large Teams

+If you have a large team, the Business Plan supports any number of users and a new _Team_ UI to manage their roles.

+![](/uploads/2018/03/business-plan-ui.png)

 The new Business Plan is designed to grow organically with your team using a per-user fee.
 Now you can manage your users and their roles across all of your sites (and branches).
 The Business plan starts at $29/month which includes your first 5 users and allows you to add additional users for $9/month each.

-![](/uploads/2018/03/business-plan-ui.png)
+## We'd love to hear from you
+Let us know what you think.